spasoye/rockpro64-nextcloud-setup/README.md

 <br> <div align="center"> <img src="/pics/IMG_20251005_161620.jpg" width="60%"> </div> <br>

 I used disk mounting bracket i salvaged from an old PC to securely fix disk.
-I also screwed on plexiglass panel with to use it as holder for ROCKpro.
+I also screwed on plexiglass panel to use it as holder for ROCKpro.

 <br>
 <p align="center">